terraform-aws-modules/terraform-aws-ecs/docs/DESIGN.md

 ### Cluster

 An Amazon ECS cluster is a logical grouping of compute resources which are consumed by tasks.
-Compute resources are provided via capacity providers - users can elect to choose an EC2 capacity provider, Fargate capacity providers (spot or on-demand), or a combination of EC2 and Fargate capacity providers.
+Compute resources are provided via capacity providers - users can elect to choose an EC2 capacity provider or Fargate capacity providers (spot or on-demand).
+A capacity provider strategy determines how the tasks will be distributed among capacity providers.
+A default capacity provider strategy can be defined at cluster level.
+Note you **can not** mix EC2 based capacity provider with Fargate.

 ### Service